Cirru/scirpus/README.md

-Scirpus, JavaScript code in Cirru grammer
+Scirpus, JavaScript AST in Cirru grammer
 ------

-### Status

-By now it just a proof-of-design project.

-See sourcemaped code in http://jiyinyiyong.github.io/scirpus/compiled/

 ### About